-Stacey Menjivar focuses her practice on US commercial litigation, international arbitration, and cross-border interactions.
-Ms. Menjivar’s practice goes beyond litigation to include international corporate finance, in particular the representation of sovereign nations and state-owned entities in Latin American.
+Stacey Menjívar focuses her practice on U.S. commercial litigation, international arbitration, and cross-border interactions.
+Stacey practice goes beyond litigation to include international corporate finance, in particular the representation of sovereign nations and state-owned entities in Latin America.

-She also maintains an active pro bono practice with a particular focus on immigration matters, reproductive rights, and civil rights.
+She also maintains an active pro bono practice with a particular focus on immigration matters, reproductive rights, and children's rights.

 - District of Columbia